google/oboe/apps/OboeTester/docs/Usage.md

 The Manchaster Encoded signal provide a very sharp peak when the offset matches the combined input and output latency.

 Source code for the analyzer in [LatencyAnalyzer.h](https://github.com/google/oboe/blob/main/apps/OboeTester/app/src/main/cpp/analyzer/LatencyAnalyzer.h).

+### Record and Play

+* Tap RECORD to record several seconds of audio.
+You should see the red VU meters move.
+* Tap STOP then PLAY to play it back.
+* Tap SHARE button to the recorded WAV file to GDrive, GMail or another app.
+You can then examine the WAV file using a program like Audacity.

 ### Glitch Test